japila-books/spark-sql-internals/docs/spark-sql-subqueries.md

 Every subquery can also be *correlated* or *uncorrelated*.

 [[scalar-subquery]]
 A *scalar subquery* is a structured query that returns a single row and a single column only.
-Spark SQL uses spark-sql-Expression-SubqueryExpression-ScalarSubquery.md[ScalarSubquery (SubqueryExpression)] expression to represent scalar subqueries (while spark-sql-AstBuilder.md#visitSubqueryExpression[parsing a SQL statement]).
+Spark SQL uses [ScalarSubquery (SubqueryExpression)](expressions/ScalarSubquery.md) expression to represent scalar subqueries (while spark-sql-AstBuilder.md#visitSubqueryExpression[parsing a SQL statement]).

 [source, scala]
 ----